Woman accused in Canton baby kidnapping remains hospitalized; arraignment postponed again

 Baby kidnapping: Suspect has court hearing pushed back; co-defendant pleads not guilty

-McDougleh was arrested Friday by the Coshocton County Sheriff's Office, accused of posing as a Child Protective Services worker and removing the 3-week-old from her mother's Canton apartment.
+McDougleh was arrested Friday by the Coshocton County Sheriff's Office, accused of posing as a Child Protective Services worker and removing a 3-week-old child from her mother's Canton apartment.

 A codefendant, Brandon Savage, 20, of Coshocton, also was arrested and charged with complicity to kidnapping.